Garfonso/ImapIdleKeepConnection/README.md

 imapConnection.on('need-authentication', () => {
     console.log('Authentication failed.
 Won\'t retry.
 Get new token (maybe, if oauth) and start again.');
+    //need to create new object with new credentials in this case! imapConnection.endWatch();
 });

 imapConnection.on('error', error => {